 An offense for domestic violence can range from Class C misdemeanor to a third degree felony.
 Misdemeanors are offenses that do not impose more than a year of jail time for a criminal conviction.
 Felonies carry penalties of at least one year.

 In Utah, if a defendant is convicted of a Class C misdemeanor for domestic violence, they can be sentenced to a maximum of 90 days in jail and up to $750 in criminal fines.
-As Class C misdemeanors are the least severe type of misdemeanor, they carry the least amount of penalties.
+As Class C misdemeanors are the least severe type of misdemeanor, they carry the least number of penalties.